ksun52/spaceport-research/README.md

 This repository contains the code for data collection and data processing that supports the research in the following papers:

-1 “Spaceport Facility Location Planning within the US National Airspace System”
+## Spaceport Facility Location Planning within the US National Airspace System

 This paper introduces a Spaceport Facility Location Planning (SPFLP) model to help plan the locations of the next generation of US spaceports to accommodate the rising demands of rocket launches.
 The model: